 Access to State Highway 6 is limited to key points, for safety and efficiency of the highway, and the access links with the south side of the highway promotes integration with the nearby established residential communities.
-The provision of transport infrastructural works, including public transport infrastructure, prior to development is key to avoiding adverse effects from increased private vehicle trips on State Highway 6 through shifts to other transport modes.
+The provision of transport infrastructural works, including public transport infrastructure, prior to development occupation of development is key to avoiding adverse effects from increased private vehicle trips on State Highway 6 through shifts to other transport modes.
 Private vehicle ownership is discouraged by maximum carparking rates.

 Appropriate management of stormwater is a key consideration in developing Te Pūtahi Ladies Mile Zone.
 This must include stormwater management solutions that are integrated across the Zone, that mimic the natural water cycle, and that give effect to Te Mana o te Wai.
-These solutions must include attenuation and treatment and avoid direct discharges to Waiwhakaata Lake Hayes, and avoid adverse effects of discharges to Kimiākau/Shotover River or the Kawarau River.
+These solutions must include attenuation and treatment and avoid direct-discharges (other than overland flow) to Waiwhakaata Lake Hayes, and avoid adverse effects of discharges to Kimiākau/Shotover River or the Kawarau River.